khaleelmys/Connected-Cities/README.md

 After analyzing the requirement, it is considered to use collection to compute the path between two cities where they are not directly connected

     city.txt - Given a text file consists of pair of cities in each line with comma(,) separated.

-    CityUtil.java - Config file reads the textfile and places all the cities in Map collection CityPairController.java - An API is exposed through a rest controller web method - isConnected(), which takes 2 inputs origin and destination as Query Parameters CityPairService.java - A service class is invoked from controller which process the inputs and compute the path of the cities.
+    CityUtil.java - Config file reads the textfile and places all the cities in Map collection

+    CityPairController.java - An API is exposed through a rest controller web method - isConnected(), which takes 2 inputs origin and destination as Query Parameters

+    CityPairService.java - A service class is invoked from controller which process the inputs and compute the path of the cities and return yes or no

     Endpoints - test in postman.
         http://localhost:8080/connected?origin=Boston&destination=Newark